e-senturk/ExamBuilder/README.md

 # Features:
 - Supports creating seperate users
-- User account keep login until user logout
+- User keeps login until logout
 - User can add questions with or without attachment
 - Questions can have up to five choices
 - Attachment can be image, video or audio